Scroll Top

 Objective: To strengthen capacities in the monitoring of Fish Spawning Aggregations (FSA) in Gladden Spit and Silk Cayes Marine Reserve (GSSCMR) and to develop and strengthen internal control measures and organizational policies for the organization.

-- Nine internal control measures and organizational policies were developed for SEA, and specific training was provided to staff and board members to ensure familiarity and compliance with the new policies.
+• Nine internal control measures and organizational policies were developed for SEA, and specific training was provided to staff and board members to ensure familiarity and compliance.

-- The accounting and administrative staff received training and assistance with the new accounting system, QuickBooks, through a consultant to ensure financial transparency and compliance with general accounting principles and donor guidelines.
+• Accounting and administrative staff received training and assistance with the QuickBooks accounting system through a consultant to ensure financial transparency and compliance with donor guidelines.

-- A total of 301 surveillance patrols, including 7 night patrols, were supported between July 2024 and December 2025, resulting in 302 encounters with commercial fishing vessels and 445 commercial fishers, 2 convictions, and 13 infringements documented.
+• A total of 301 surveillance patrols, including seven-night patrols, were supported between July 2024 and December 2025.

-- Basic CPR and first aid training sessions were provided for 20 participants, including staff and community researchers, to enhance capacity building.
-After completing the training, participants were provided with a basic first-aid kit.
+• Basic CPR and first aid training sessions were provided for 20 participants, including staff and community researchers, to enhance capacity building.
+Participants were provided with a basic first-aid kit.

 Basic CPR and First Aid training course